feralindia/CWC/Discharge/README.md

 * Calls function dis.plot to do the plotting.
 * Gives warnings if there are duplicated timestamps - applicable where there is more than one logger.
 Uses function "mk.nullfile" to remove duplicates.

+## dis.functs.R

+Functions used by the control script reside here.

+### calc.disch.areastage

+Calculates discharge from a set of points describing a rating curve by using a non-linear least square fit.
+Original code by Jagdish Krishnaswamy.
+Steps involved:

+* Read the stage-discharge point file.
+* Run the NLS calculation:

+        nls(Discharge~p1*(Stage)^p3,data=sd.fl, start=list(p1=3,p3=5))

+	Get p1 and p3 from above and calculate discharge as follows:

+		y$Discharge <- coef.p1 * (y$Stage)^coef.p3

+### calc.disch.flume

+Calculates discharges for a Montana flume based on the flume equation as below: